aki5/libstl/README.md

 z = vertpos[3*vert+2];
 ```

-If the `vertpos` array contained structs with `x`, `y` and `z` fields instead, the multiplication would not be necessary.
+If the `vertpos` array consisted of `structs` with `x`, `y` and `z` fields, the multiplication would not be necessary.
 However, using flat arrays like above makes it easier to tell _OpenGL_ how to fetch vertex data.

-By restricting ourselves to identifiers makes the library more open-ended, algorithms can easily augment vertices or half-edges with their own data by declaring temporary arrays and indexing them during computation.
+By focusing on stable identifiers instead of a specific set of attributes  makes the library more open-ended: algorithms can easily add attributes to any object just by declaring temporary arrays and indexing them during computation.

 It would be nice to get type errors for using a _vertex_ as an offset to an attribute array for _half-edges_ for example, but the type system of standard C is too weak to express that.